DedulkoN/CryptoLibrary/README.md

 ### Hash Algorithms

+ClassSHA1 - implements a 160-bit version of the SHA algorithm
 ClassSHA256 - implements a 256-bit version of the SHA algorithm
 ClassSHA384 - implements a 384-bit version of the SHA algorithm
 ClassSHA512 - implements a 512-bit version of the SHA algorithm